icepuma/rust-github-actions/README.md

 [Github actions](https://developer.github.com/actions/) to deal with rust builds.

+:warning: [Rust Action](https://github.com/icepuma/rust-action) will replace this collection of actions in the near future! :warning:

 To use different versions of rust you can reference the action via branch.

 ## Available versions